serifpersia/esp32partitiontool/README.md

 - Select Tools > Partition Scheme & select `Huge App (3MB APP/NO OTA/1MB SPIFFS)`*this will tell Arduino IDE to use our custom partitions.csv file that's located in sketch directory(export csv via the the tool first).
 - Compile the sketch.
 - Upload Sketch.
+- Use Upload SPIFFS to create and upload spiffs image
+- Use Merge binary & Upload to create and upload merged binary at 0x0 offset

 ## Installation (Platformio)